Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Experiments

-We use the same planning model as quadrotor RTD \cite{kousik2019safe}, which generates time-varying polynomial positions in 3-D \cite{mueller2015computationally} with $\Delta\ts = 0.02$ \unit{sec} with $\tf = 3$ \unit{sec}; this formulation is affine time-varying in the trajectory parameters with no non-ETI states, so reachability can be tightly approximated by PARC.
+We use the same planning model as quadrotor RTD \cite{kousik2019safe}, which generates time-varying polynomial positions in 3-D \cite{mueller2015computationally} with $\Delta\ts = 0.02$ \unit{s} with $\tf = 3$ \unit{s}; this formulation, detailed in Appendix \ref{subsec:3dquad_model}, is affine time-varying in the trajectory parameters with no non-ETI states, so reachability can be tightly approximated by PARC.
 Both PARC and RTD use the same tracking error that is precomputed in \cite{kousik2019safe}.

-The quadrotor is initialized in front of the narrow gap, directly facing the goal.
-It only receives information about the obstacles at this time (i.e., PARC cannot precompute the BARS).
-We give both methods 30 \unit{sec} to attempt to find a trajectory to the goal through the gap.
+We initialized the quadrotor in 675 uniformly sampled positions in front of the wall with zero initial velocity.
+It only receives information about the obstacles when each of the experiments starts (i.e., PARC cannot precompute the BRAS).
+We gave both methods 120 \unit{s} to attempt to find a trajectory to the goal through the gap.
 Note that RTD is focused on fast, safe replanning, so we let it attempt to replan as often as possible.

-We declare success if the quadrotor reaches the goal region within 30 seconds without colliding with any obstacles.
+We declare a trial safe if the quadrotor does not crash, and success if the quadrotor reaches the goal region without colliding with any obstacles.